Welcome to Wopular's coverage of Eu, Europe Debt Crisis.

-Eu, Europe Debt Crisis that have been featured on main sections
+Eu, Europe Debt Crisis | featured news

 A top bank lobbyist insisted Saturday that banks and the eurozone are far from reaching a deal to cut Greece's debt, despite claims by eurozone finance ministers that they will ask banks to take steeper losses on their Greek bonds.